 WALL CONSTRUCTION - Double-wall tents come with two separate parts – a mesh tent body and a rainfly.
 The mesh inner-tent acts as a barrier from any condensation that forms on the inside of the rainfly.
-Single-wall tents reduce weight by ditching the mesh inner-tent, but that leaves hikers vulnerable to interior condensation in wet/cold conditions.
-Rubbing up against a wet tent interior is the pits, so that's why I mostly recommend double wall tents, unless you generally backpack in dry climates.
-If the double wall options on this list aren't quite what you're looking for, check out my favorite lightweight backpacking tents.
+Single-wall tents reduce weight by ditching the mesh inner-tent, but that leaves hikers vulnerable to interior condensation in wet and cold conditions.
+Rubbing up against a wet tent interior is the pits, so that's why we mostly recommend double-wall tents, unless you generally backpack in dry climates.
+If the double wall options on this list aren't quite what you're looking for, check out our favorite lightweight backpacking tents.

 DOORS & VESTIBULES - If you plan on sleeping two people in your tent, it's more comfortable to have two doors and vestibules.
 Having separate entrances will ensure that you’re not climbing over a tentmate and two sets of gear every time you want to get in or out of your tent.
 That’s a huge benefit, and it's why almost every tent on this list has two doors/vestibules.